 Hair clay is a newer type of men’s hair styling product.
-As indicated by the name, the product is (usually) clay based, and can range from very thick to creamy depending on the type of clay used.
+As indicated by the name, the product is (usually) clay based and can range from very thick to creamy depending on the type of the clay used.

 The most common clay base for styling hair clays is bentonite, which is a natural clay made from volcanic ash.

 Hair clay has a variety of uses and benefits for styling and hair and skin health:

 - Great for adding volume to the hair without adding weight

 - Provides a great hold and stability to keep the hair styled all day long

 - Has a matte finish, giving you a more natural look

 - Works fantastically for textured hairstyles (aka the deliberately messy style)

 - Natural clays draw out impurities from the skin and hair without stripping them of healthy oils